mulesoft/api-console/README.md

 ![API console design](docs/APIC-main-promo.png)

-## API console 5.0 is here!
+## API console 6.0 is here!

-Great news!
-Next version of API console is here!
-The upgrade includes new design, new data model and and build process that allows reduce size of the console.
+Version 6 comes with ES6 module imports support!
+No more Bower and HTML imports :) See changelog for full list of changes.

 ### AMF (AML Modeling Framework) support

 We are working very hard to deliver first in class solutions for API documentation.
 MuleSoft's AMF allows to parse any* API document and produces common data model.
 API console consumes this model instead of RAML JS parser's.

-\* Currently AMF supports RAML 0.8, RAML 1.0, OAS 2.0 and OAS 3.0.
+\* Currently AMF supports RAML 0.8, RAML 1.0, OAS 2.0 and OAS 3.0 (in beta).
 It can be extended by defining new vocabulary to support other API spec formats.

-### Redesign

-New API console has been tested with users and the redesigned, then tested with used again and then redesigned again to ensure we offer best in class API documentation tools.
-New navigation allows understand structure of the API better and users can navigate through the documentation faster.

-New documentation page focuses on presenting the information which is the API and not features of the app itself.
-This allows users to learn faster and be more productive.

 ### Re-build